 Stockli dehydrator with stainless steel trays

-Stockli's stackable layers are made from stainless steel mesh, meaning dried ingredients are easy to remove (although, generally speaking, the jury's out on whether plastic or metal is the better material for the trays as, if you time your session correctly, the ingredients should be easily removable regardless).
-The machine is easy to use and it’s simple to clean, plus it's nice and compact, so has a smaller worktop footprint.
+Stockli's stackable layers are made from stainless steel mesh, meaning dried ingredients are easy to remove.
+Still, the jury's out on whether plastic or metal is the better material for the trays as, if you time your session correctly, the ingredients should be easily removable regardless.
+The machine is easy to use and simple to clean, plus it's nice and compact, so has a smaller worktop footprint.

-This energy-efficient machine uses a drawer function rather than a stack, making it easier to check on the progress of the dehydration process.
-It's a good choice for smaller kitchens, as it's nice and compact.
-Regular hydrators or those with big families to provide with snacks may want to upgrade – you can buy this model with a bumper-sized stack of nine drawers.
+This energy-efficient machine uses a drawer function rather than a stack, making it easier to check on the progress of the dehydration.
+It's a good choice for smaller kitchens, as it's quite compact, but for those who take snacking very seriously or who want to dry food in large batches, this model is also available to buy with a bumper nine drawers.

 What is a food dehydrator?

 Electronic dehydrators preserve fresh fruit, vegetables, herbs and meat by removing their moisture content.
 They work by circulating warm air around stacked trays made from slatted plastic or metal gauze, allowing water to evaporate evenly and simultaneously.

 As no cooking is required, all flavour and nutrition is locked in – in some cases the flavour is intensified – and the end result has a much longer shelf life than the fresh ingredient.

 What can I use a dehydrator for?